techtown-training/splunk-bootcamp/labs/05WIN.md

 ![NLog File With Token](../img/nlog-with-token.png)

 - Save the file by clicking the "Save" button or pressing `Ctrl+Alt+S` in Notepad++
-- Open the IIS server by clicking the "Search Windows" at the bottom right of the Windows button
+- Open the IIS server by clicking the "Search Windows" at the bottom, right next to the Windows button
 - Type "IIS" and click in the "Internet Information Services (IIS) Manager"

 ![Search for IIS in the Search Windows](../img/search-for-iis.png)